Sleep Practices for Restful Nights

-If you live somewhere that observes Daylight Saving Time, you may notice disruption in your sleep for a few days after we “spring forward” in March and when we “fall back” to standard time in November.
+If you live somewhere that observes Daylight Saving Time, you may notice a disruption in your sleep for a few days after we “spring forward” in March and when we “fall back” to standard time in November.

 Like jet lag from travel, these time changes can interrupt our sleep schedule for a few days.
 And if you already have trouble sleeping, it’s even more of a problem.